 While many of the ingredients that you mention can lead to gout flares, it does sound if you and your husband have made positive steps to control his attacks.

-For most people cutting down on animal proteins that are higher in purines is the first step.
-This means cutting back to smaller portions and leaner meats.
-Likewise, one of the main culprits in gout attacks is alcohol and not drinking is key.
+For most people, cutting down on animal proteins that are higher in purines is the first step.
+This means cutting back to smaller portions and choosing leaner meats.
+Likewise, one of the main culprits in gout attacks is alcohol: not drinking is key.

-The best approach is to begin to liberalize your husband's protein intake.
-There is good research now that shows vegetable protein doesn't lead to gout attacks - even those with higher purine content such as legumes.
+The best approach to addressing your husband's muscle mass loss is to begin to liberalize your husband's protein intake.
+There is good research now that shows vegetable protein doesn't lead to gout attacks - even those with higher purine content, such as legumes.
 Making a vegetarian chili with beans or a lentil soup is a great place to start.
 Substituting black beans for meat in taco recipes is a good example.
 Other choices are Chick Pea Salad or Hummus.